Cleanroom Best Practice – a User’s Guide

 One of the defining characteristics of we homo sapiens is our use of tools.
 If we can’t do something ourselves, we can typically design a tool that will do it for us.
 Well, part of cleanroom best practice is to use tools when we shouldn’t use our hands.

-• Increased risk of contamination: Forceps and tweezers are used to handle small items without directly touching them with the hands.
+• Increased risk of contamination: Forceps and tweezers are used to handle small items without directly touching them.
 If the tools themselves are hygienic, this greatly reduces the chance of contaminants being introduced or transferred.

 • Damage to products or materials: If the equipment is sensitive, fragile or particularly small, handling it may damage it.
 Also, personnel may be more likely to drop or mishandle equipment.

-• Increased risk of injury: If a staff member uses their hands, there is an increased danger of injury from needles or sharp edges with the accompanying danger to the staff member themselves, as well as the danger of contamination within the cleanroom.
+• Increased risk of injury: If a staff member uses their hands, there is an increased danger of injury from needles or sharp edges, with the accompanying danger to the staff member’s health as well as the danger of contamination within the cleanroom.

-In summary, using tools minimises the risk of contamination, protects the products, protects the personnel and increases efficiency.
+In summary, using tools minimises the risk of contamination, protects the products and personnel, and increases efficiency.

 7 – Establish procedures for disposing of contaminated materials

-• Personnel handling contaminated materials should be fully trained so they understand the risks involved and they need to wear appropriate PPE.
+• Personnel handling contaminated materials should be fully trained so they understand the risks involved and how to wear appropriate PPE.

 • All contaminated materials must be clearly labelled and identified as such to prevent accidental handling or improper disposal by untrained personnel.